thiago-mendes/-simplegrid/README.md

 npm install -g grunt-cli

 ### Compiling
-In order to compile the ".less" code into a ".css" file you need to run the follow code.
+In order to compile the ".less" code into a ".css" file you need to run the follow code (still on terminal).

 grunt